-- 1. Do one of the following: - Enter the URL of the Navigator UI in a browser: http://Navigator\Metadata\Server\host:port/, where Navigator\Metadata\Server\host is the name of the host on which you are running the Navigator Metadata Server role and port is the port configured for the role.
-The default port of the Navigator Metadata Server is 7187.
-To change the port, follow the instructions in Configuring the Navigator Metadata Server Port. - Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Navigator. - Navigate from the Navigator Metadata Server role: - 1.
-Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
-Click the Instances tab. - 3.
-Click the Navigator Metadata Server role. - 4.
-Click the Cloudera Navigator link. - 2.
-Log in to Cloudera Navigator with the credentials of a user having one of the following user roles: - Cloudera Manager Full Administrator - Cloudera Manager Navigator Administrator - Cloudera Navigator Full Administrator - Cloudera Navigator Metadata Administrator - 3.
-Click the Administration link in the upper right.
-The Managed Metadata tab displays the list of namespaces and the properties defined in the namespaces. - 4.
+- 1. Start and log into the Cloudera Navigator data management component UI with the credentials of a user having one of the following roles: - Cloudera Manager Full Administrator - Cloudera Manager Navigator Administrator - Cloudera Navigator Full Administrator - Cloudera Navigator Metadata Administrator - 2.
 In the Properties table, click a property link.
-The Edit propertyname dialog box displays. - 5.
-In the Additional Class field, click - or type the beginning of a Navigator entity classname. - 6.
-Select the class of entities to which the property applies.
-To clear the field, hover over the field and click the that displays at the right of the field. - 7.
-In the Additional Enumeration Values field, type valid enumeration values and press Enter or Tab. - 8.
+The Edit propertyname dialog box displays. - 3.
+In the Additional Class field, click - ¥ - or type the beginning of a Navigator entity classname. - Select the class of entities to which the property applies.
+To clear the field, hover over the field and click the that displays at the right of the field. - 5.
+In the Additional Enumeration Values field, type valid enumeration values and press Enter or Tab. - 6.
 Click Continue to Review.
-The Review and Save screen displays. - 9.
+The Review and Save screen displays. - 7.
 Click Update to commit the change or Back to Edit Property to continue editing the property.